-Make your scheduled Webex meetings and webinars more inclusive and efficient by including simultaneous interpretation, which allows attendees to hear the presentation in their preferred language.
+Make your scheduled Webex meetings, webinars and personal room meetings more inclusive and efficient by including simultaneous interpretation, which allows attendees to hear the presentation in their preferred language.

 Hosts can enable simultaneous interpretation for the meetings and webinars that they schedule.
 As host, you create the audio channels, invite interpreters and assign them to languages.
 Meeting and webinar hosts can also manage the interpretation during their meeting, so you can add new language channels and assign participants to be interpreters to meet the needs of more attendees.

 Here are the tasks you can perform as a host:

 Interpreters are critical to making sure attendees can understand what's happening in their meeting or webinar.
 Before you join, the invitation you receive from the host lets you know that you were invited as an interpreter and the language that you were assigned.
 This email includes information on how to join the meeting or webinar.

-As an interpreter, you hear the original meeting or webinar audio and see the active speaker and any shared content so that you can translate it to your target language.
+As an interpreter, you hear the original meeting, webinar or personal room audio and see the active speaker and any shared content so that you can translate it to your target language.
 You can switch the direction of your target language if you're interpreting in both directions.
 If there are multiple interpreters assigned to your language, you can hand off interpretation to them when it's their turn.
 Send them chat messages if you need to coordinate hand-offs or just want to make sure you're all in sync.

 Here are the tasks you can perform as an interpreter: